 - a maximum fine of $10,000.

-A judge may award an accused with felony (or formal) probation in lieu of prison time.
+A judge may award you with felony (or formal) probation in lieu of prison time.

-Note that if a defendant is convicted of pandering a minor under the age of 18, then:
+Note that if you are convicted of pandering a minor under the age of 18, then:

-- he can face up to eight years in state prison, and
+- you can face up to eight years in state prison, and

 - must register for life as a California sex offender.